 Hunter College President Jennifer J. Raab has announced that multiple students have been awarded prestigious fellowships and scholar opportunities as they pursue rigorous doctorate, graduate, and undergraduate studies programs.

 The entire Hunter College community celebrates Samantha Lish (’20) for her admittance to the National Institutes of Health Oxford-Cambridge (NIH OxCam) Scholars Program; Gina Sissoko (’17) for being awarded both the Ford Foundation Pre-Doctoral Fellowship and the National Science Foundation’s Graduate Research Fellowship Program (NSF-GRFP); and Jennifer Ferd (’20), Ariane Marchese (’20), and Teresa Panurach (’18) for also winning the NSF-GRFP.
-Nibras Ahmed (’21) has been named a Goldwater Scholar; Annabel Gregg (’23) and Camille Wilson (’23) have received the Jeannette K. Watson Fellowship; and students Jadyn Marshall (’20), Rebecca Zhang (’20), Pooja Chopra (’20), and Michelle Rangel (’19) have been awarded Fulbright Scholarships.
+Nibras Ahmed (’21) has been named a Goldwater Scholar; Annabel Gregg (’23) and Camille Wilson (’23) have received the Jeannette K. Watson Fellowship; and students Jadyn Marshall (’20), Rebecca Zhang (’20), Pooja Chopra (’20), Michelle Rangel (’19), Ahmet Doymaz (’20), and Camryn Eaker (’20) have been awarded Fulbright Scholarships.
 As previously announced, Saifeldeen Zihiri (’19) and Jennifer Dikler (’20) won Luce Scholarships this past February.

 "We are incredibly proud of our students for their hard work and dedication to their studies.
 These students are truly extraordinary and inspire our entire Hunter community," said Hunter College President Jennifer J. Raab.
 “Each year, Hunter College students receive prestigious awards and fellowships, and we look forward to continuing to connect our incredible young scholars with the opportunities they deserve.”